Milad-Akarie/auto_route_library/README.md

 To include routes inside of a depended-on package, that package needs to generate an `AutoRouterModule` that will be later consumed by the root router.

-To have a package output an `AutoRouterModule` instead of a `RootStackRouter`, we need to use the `AutoRouterConfig.moudle()` annotation like follows
+To have a package output an `AutoRouterModule` instead of a `RootStackRouter`, we need to use the `AutoRouterConfig.module()` annotation like follows

 ```dart
 @AutoRouterConfig.module()